amethyst-php/amethyst/docs/skeleton.md

 Now you can execute the command

-    amethyst <name>
+    amethyst new <my-package>

-Go inside the folder, update the .env and install all vendors packages
+Go inside the package

-    cd <name>
+    cd <my-package>

+Create a new data

+    amethyst data <my-package> <my-data>

+Copy the .env.example and configure it

     cp .env.example .env

+Install all vendors packages

     composer update

 Launch the tests